jonlambert/rsc-example-theme/README.md

 - A valid `theme.yml` file containing the correct configuration information.
 - An `index.html` file containing the markup for the theme.
 - A `lib/` directory.
 This is where *all* CSS, Javascript and general assets are to be placed.

+All of the above should exist in the root directory of the theme.

+## Theme.yml
+Required parameters are as follows:
+- `name`
+- `description`
+- `slug`